A Collection of Eocene and Oligocene Fossils compiled by Alan Morton

 - Wood, Searles V. (1861-1871) A Monograph of the Eocene Bivalves of England.
 Volume I. Palaeontographical Society, London.

-- Wrigley, Arthur (1925-1953) Series of papers about English Eocene and Oligocene Gastropoda.
+- Wrigley, Arthur (1925-1953) Extensive series of papers about English Eocene and Oligocene Gastropoda.
 Proceedings of the Malacological Society of London, 16-30.